Function Compute allows you to classify service resources that have the same features by using tags. Tags facilitate resource search and aggregation.

 the tag attached to this service.

-- Tag-based authorization is supported if you specify the Service parameter in your API request.
+- Tag-based authorization is supported if you specify the service in your API request.

 - Different versions of a service use the same tag.
 Therefore, a change to the tag of a service affects tag-based authorization that involve all versions and aliases of the service.